fxu1024/fxu1024.github.io/docs/ds/cdswmigration.md

 ![](../../assets/images/ds/cdswmig10.png)

-- Cloudera recommends adding three ECS masters for the CDSW migration project.
-However, customers often do not have the budget to purchase hardware, so they can deploy the ECS master node as the ECS worker node.
+- Cloudera recommends adding three new ECS masters for the CDSW migration project.
+However, customers often do not have the budget to purchase hardware, so they expect that the ECS master node can serve as the ECS worker node.

 - Note:
     - If there are no more than 3 CDSW worker nodes, CDP Base nodes have to be repurposed for side-car CDSW migration.